 Cultural differences, language barriers, and political sensitivities can hinder the effectiveness of storytelling in diplomacy.

 Diplomats must develop a deep understanding of their audience, identify common ground, and convey stories authentically and respectfully.
-Moreover, diplomats need to strike the right balance between presenting their nation’s perspectives and addressing the concerns of their counterparts.
+Additionally, diplomats must balance their nation’s views with their counterparts’ concerns.
+This equilibrium is key for effective diplomacy.

 Incorporating Local Storytelling Techniques